matiagimenez/design-patterns-explained/singleton/README.md

 #### Why would anyone want to control how many instances a class has?

-The most common reason for this is to control access to some shared resource—for example, a database or a file.
+The most common reason for this is to control access to some shared resource — for example, a database or a file.

 Just like a global variable, the **Singleton** pattern lets you access some object from anywhere in the program.
 However, it also protects that instance from being overwritten by other code.

-## How to recognize a builder pattern implementation?
+## How to recognize a singleton pattern implementation?

-Create a static creation method that acts as a constructor.
 The **Singleton** pattern can be implemented following different approaches, but all of them have the following common concepts.

 -   _Private constructor_ to restrict instantiation of the class from other classes.